daveredfern/daveredfern/content/index.md

 >
 > —Gareth Joyce, Senior Consultant

+> **Dave pioneered a move to component level design and development**, increasing the maintainability and scalability of our projects.
+>
+> —Jake Cobley, Front End Systems Developer

 ## How my website works

 In an effort to publish as much as possible, my website [contains articles](/blog/) on everything I find interesting from web design to music and cooking.